 It isn’t always obvious when you have an STD.
 Symptoms of STD can be minor or even nonexistent in some cases.
 Visit the doctor if you are experiencing:

 - Frequent urination

 - Blisters or sores on genitals and/or anus

 If results determine that you have an STD, the type of issue it is will determine how it is treated.
 STDs are broken down into three categories:

 Bacterial STDs.
 Chlamydia, gonorrhea and syphilis are good examples of STDs caused by bacteria.
 These issues can be treated with antibiotics and should go away after the antibiotic treatment is completed.

 Parasitic STDs.
 STDs that are caused by parasites like Trichomonas Vaginalis can be cured using antibiotics, antiparasitic drugs or prescription shampoos.

 Viral STDs.
 STDs caused by a virus cannot be cured completely, but they can be managed.
-The most common types are HPV, genital herpes, hepatitis B and HIV.
+The most common types of STDs are HPV, genital herpes, hepatitis B and HIV.